-When it’s more urgent: Contact your doctor if your child can’t walk on the ankle that day or if it continues hurting after 6 weeks (average recovery = 2 weeks).
+Contact your doctor if your child can’t walk on the ankle that day or if it continues hurting after 6 weeks (The average recovery time is 2 weeks).

 Pick up the tooth by the crown (the normally exposed part) and rinse the root off with water if it’s dirty.
 Don’t scrub or remove tissue.
 Try putting the tooth back in place.

-When it’s more urgent: Not possible?
-Place in small container of milk (or water with a pinch of table salt) and see your dentist ASAP.
+Not possible?
+Place in small container of milk (as milk has similar to composition of Hank’s solution) and see your dentist ASAP.
 Teeth are more likely salvageable if reinserted within 1 hour of being knocked out.

 While many playground injuries are minor, head injuries can be serious.
 If your child has any signs of a concussion — such as headache, disturbed speech or vision, balance problems or unequal pupils — seek medical attention immediately.
 Concussions can lead to long-term brain damage and even disability.